MatzoMT/cs1302-arcade/README.md

   1. Work that has been done since you started the project, if any.
   2. The work you plan to complete before the next deadline (except for the last submission); and
-  3. What problems, if any, you have encountered related to this project.
+  3. Based on your plan, what features do you anticipate making branches for to satisfy the "demonstrate branching and merging" requirement for Deadline 2?

   **These changes, including your work in progress, must be committed and tagged in the `master` branch of your repository.**